-Eugene Creighton is responsible for the management and development of service, and for certain ectors such as banking, insurance, aircraft leasing, ‘Section 110 companies’ and investment funds.
-Also responsible for challenging corporate tax avoidance transactions including abusive transfer pricing.
+Eugene Creighton is responsible for the management and development of service, and for certain sectors such as banking, insurance, aircraft leasing, ‘Section 110 companies’ and investment funds.
+He is also responsible for challenging corporate tax avoidance transactions including abusive transfer pricing.

 Breda Ruddle, Large Cases - High Wealth Individuals Division

 Breda Ruddle is responsible for the management and development of service, compliance and audit functions for the wealthiest individuals in the State, pension/insurance schemes and retirement funds She is also responsible for challenging tax avoidance transactions using the General Anti-Avoidance Rule.

 Orla Fitzpatrick, Medium Enterprises Division

 Orla Fitzpatrick is responsible for the management and development of service, compliance and audit functions for medium enterprises and proprietary directors and subsidiaries/parent of Medium Enterprise Division companies.

 Florance Carey is responsible for the development of Customs legislation and systems and for ensuring the implementation of Customs controls.
 She is also responsible for influencing the development of EU policy on all Customs related matters, including implementation of the EU Union Customs Code and representing Revenue’s and Ireland’s interests at various international fora.